Agriculture in the United Kingdom: Animal welfare

-Animal welfare legislation affecting UK agriculture includes the Animal Welfare Act 2006, the Welfare of Farmed Animals Regulations 2007 and the Welfare of Animals (Transport) Order 1997.
+Animal welfare legislation affecting UK agriculture includes the Animal Welfare Act 2006, the Welfare of Farmed Animals (England) Regulations 2007 (SI 2007/2078), the Welfare of Farmed Animals (Wales) Regulations 2007 (SI 2007/3070) and the Welfare of Animals (Transport) Order 1997 (SI 1997/1480).
 The UK has a good reputation for animal welfare, and there are several codes of practice.

-Animal welfare as an issue is increasingly important to the European Union.
+Animal welfare as an issue is increasingly important.
 Although welfare-conscious husbandry can have economic benefits to the farmer, because a happy animal puts on weight more rapidly and will reproduce more easily, the mere fact that an animal is gaining weight or reproducing does not necessarily indicate a high level of animal welfare.
 Generally there is a tension between the minimum acceptable level of animal welfare for the consumer, the price of the product, and an acceptable margin for the farmer.
-This tension is resolved by food labelling that enables the consumer to select the price they are prepared to pay for a given level of animal welfare.
+This tension is resolved by food labelling that enables the consumer to choose the price they pay for a given level of animal welfare.
 So for example, many consumers prefer to buy free range eggs even where these are more expensive than eggs from battery hens.
 Nowadays, there are various welfare assurance schemes in response to consumer pressure.
-The use of battery cages in now illegal in the European Union, due to the severe impacts the cages can have on the well-being of hens.

-Current issues in British agriculture

-Organic farming

-Organic farming is farming without chemical fertilisers, most pesticides, genetic modification, or the routine use of drugs, antibiotics or wormers.
-In the United Kingdom it is supported and encouraged by the Soil Association.
-The Food Standards Agency says that organic food offers no additional nutritional benefits over the non-organic kind, though the Soil Association disputes this.
-However, there are definite benefits in terms of on-farm conservation and wildlife.
-In the UK as in most of northern Europe, organic crop yields can be 40%–50% lower than conventional, more intensive farming and labour use can be 10%–25% higher.